sjxchng/wordle-clone/README.md

 - Optional login/register to save and restore daily progress across sessions
 - Daily word that changes at midnight and is consistent for all players
 - Word validation via the Merriam-Webster Collegiate Dictionary API
+- Answer withheld from all API responses until the game ends
 - On-screen keyboard with color feedback
 - Physical keyboard support
 - How to Play modal